ciudadanointeligente/write-it/README.md

  * [RabbitMQ](http://rabbitmq.com)

- It's required if you want to play around seaching messages and answers, this part is optional.
+ It's required if you want to play around searching messages and answers, this part is optional.

  * [Urllib3](http://urllib3.readthedocs.org/en/latest/)